imzoc/transcribe-with-AI/README.md

 and running a few commands via the command-line.
 See "Usage" for detailed instructions.
 ## Usage
 1. Open a command-line interface
 * On MacOS, it's called Terminal.app.
-It is located in the ~/Applications/Utilities/ folder, or you can press `⌘`+`space` and type "terminal.app" in the search bar.
+It is located in the ~/Applications/Utilities/ folder, or you can press `⌘`+`space` and type "terminal.app" in the Spotlight Search bar.
 * On Windows, it's called cmd.exe.
 You can search for it by pressing the Windows key and typing "cmd.exe".
 2. Make sure you have Python installed on your computer.
 You can check by running `python3 --version` or `python --version` on the